Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

     echo $SWAP_OFFSET > /mnt/etc/swap_offset # Save for later use
     echo "SWAP_OFFSET: $SWAP_OFFSET"  # Record this number.
 Should output a numerical offset like 12345678
     ```
-    - **Record this SWAP_OFFSET value.
+    - **Record this SWAP_OFFSET value**.
 Insert it directly into your systemd-boot kernel parameters (e.g., in /etc/mkinitcpio.d/linux.preset) and /etc/fstab (for the swapfile entry with resume_offset=).
     - **Note**: This offset is critical for hibernation support and must be accurate—recompute if the swap file changes.
   - BTRFS OFFICIAL VERIFICATION
     ```bash